21 Amazing Fluffy Animals in the World

 Samoyed

-The giant Panda is about 4 to 5 feet long and weighs 300 pounds.
-Panda is well-known for its black and white fur coat.
+The giant Panda is one of the animals with small eyes that grow between 4 to 5 feet long and weigh 300 pounds.
+Panda is well-known for its black and white fur coat and popular animal that eats bamboo as its primary diet.
 Its white coat facilitates it to conceal in snow and black helps to merge in shade.
-Panda is generally vegetarian eating bamboo although at times it also eats tiny animals, eggs, pig food, wheat, grain, etc.
+Panda is one of the popular animals affected by deforestation and its dietary habits are vegetarian eating bamboo although at times it also eats tiny animals, eggs, pig food, wheat, grain, etc. It is also listed as one of the dumbest animals in the world.

 Giant Panda